 Bernard: Yesterday, I had a few friends, who are not in this art scene, almost in tears.
 They asked, “How could this can be done?”
 I said, “Three years, baby, three years.”
 So I think it’s the love and passion.
 Whatever job or whatever you are in, I mean the love between the performance and the passion to want to do something, to want to pull something together.
 I think it can be very inspiring for people.
 It’s very sincere from all our hearts.
 I’d like this to really reach the audience.

 Ghafir: I think to create good art, one has to listen.

-Sudirana: So for me, one has to be open minded.
+Sudirana: For me, one has to be open-minded.

 Bernard: That’s it?
 So simple.

-Bernard: I think nowadays, there are too many things happening for the young players, musicians or artist.
+Bernard: I think nowadays, there are too many things happening for the young players, musicians or artists.
 It’s like more difficult to find what you really want.
-For me, you need to be good and honest, kind-hearted.
-I think society is lacking in this aspect, so artists now are bringing this together.
+To me, you need to be good, honest and kind-hearted.
+I think society is lacking in this aspect, so artists are now bringing this together.

-It is kind of similar to openminded but my point is, there are a lot of distractions now.
-You have to really clear the mind, focus and find one's path.
+It is kind of similar to being open-minded but my point is, there are a lot of distractions now.
+You have to really clear the mind, focus and find your path.

-So for me it’s a big question.
-This is just my opinion, that the person has to be good.
+For me, it’s a big question.
+This is just my opinion that the person has to be good.
 Not just in the arts.
-Not only about the skill and technicalities because I think we have a responsibility to spread that good vibe not just in a theatre setting.
-We need the youngsters to know what is happening now, what is so important otherwise we are running out of time.
+Not only about the skill and technicalities because I think we have a responsibility to spread that good vibe, not just in a theatre setting.
+We need the youngsters to know what is happening now, what is so important, otherwise we are running out of time.

 This interview has been condensed for clarity.